-Constructive Regulatory Framework
+Constructive Regulatory Framework in Two-Wheeled Electric Vehicles

 Marti's experience bringing e-scooters to Türkiye illustrates how, as the largest e-scooter operator and together with other e-scooter operators, we have successfully contributed to the development of a new transport modality in the country.
 The second and third largest e-scooter companies in the sector, as measured by app downloads, are both domestic.
 In addition, there are two international companies currently operating in Türkiye, which are both smaller, as measured by app downloads, in size than the three largest domestic companies.
-As of December 2022, Marti has 58% of app downloads among the top six micromobility companies in Türkiye, with the other five companies having the remaining 42% of app downloads in the aggregate.
+As of June 30, 2023, Marti has 57% of app downloads among the top six micromobility companies in Türkiye, with the other five companies having the remaining 43% of app downloads in the aggregate.